Skip to main content

 Example 4: Combining with pool details

-The filter returns summary data.
+Search returns summary data.
 To get full pool details (token pair info, reserves, fees), make a follow-up request:

 import requests